IgorChaikin/video-to-gif/README.md

 ## Makefile commands to manage the app

-1. Init swarm master node on current machine:
+1. Init swarm manager node on current machine:

 `make init-swarm`